pokt-network/pocket/ibc/docs/ics24.md

 ### IBC State Tree

-The IBC state tree is a non-value hashing `SMT` backed by a persistent `KVStore`, this is due to its need for data retrieval as well as proof generation/verification.
-The root hash of the IBC state tree is included in the `rootTree` which computes the networks state hash for any given block.
+The IBC state tree is an `SMT` backed by a persistent `KVStore`, this is used for proof generation/verification.
+Data retrieval uses the `peristence` layer, see the [data retrieval](#data-retrieval) section below for more details.

+The root hash of the IBC state tree is included in the `rootTree` which computes the network's state hash for any given block.
 This allows verifiers to not only verify the inclusion/exclusion of any element in the IBC state tree itself but also that the IBC state tree was used to compute the network's state hash, by utilising the `CommitmentProof` object defined in [ICS-23][ics23].

+### Data Retrieval

+In order to query the IBC store the `persistence` layer is leveraged.
+All local changes to the IBC store are broadcasted as [IBC messages](#ibc-messages) and ultimately stored in each node's `peristence` layer.
+This allows for the efficient querying of the IBC store instead of having to query the IBC state tree directly.

+When attempting to generate a proof for a specific `key` in the IBC state tree the IBC host will import a local copy of the IBC state tree and use this to generate the proof.
+Otherwise all queries are handled by the `peristence` layer's underlying database.

 ### IBC Messages